Before entering multi-currency transactions it is necessary to define the parameters of the used currencies in the Exchange rates table.

 This is the exchange rate at the moment the accounting is opened.
 To be indicated only on a row without date.

-- It is used to convert the opening amount of the foreign currency into the opening amount of the accounting’s basic currency.
+- It is used to convert the opening amount of the currency into the opening amount of the accounting’s basic currency.

 - Should be corresponding to the closing exchange rate of the preceding year.